ryan-mcclue/musings/tower-of-knowledge.md

 # Rendering
-shader is a GPU program that is run at a particular stage in the rendering pipeline CUDA is a general purpose GPU program that can utilise the GPU's highly parallised architecture
+shader is a GPU program that is run at a particular stage in the rendering pipeline Nvidia GPU cores named CUDA cores.
+AMD calls them stream processors So, CUDA is a general purpose Nvidia GPU program that can utilise GPU's highly parallised architecture

 font-rendering with stb:
 https://todool.handmade.network/blog/p/8561-rendering_glyphs_from_a_storage_buffer#26937